harturalcantara/ufc/README.md

-# Computer Science Federal University of Ceará (Campus Crateús)
+# Computer Science Federal University of Ceará

-Implementation of activities, works and challenges developed by the subjects of the Computer Science course at the Federal University of Ceará (Campus Crateús).
+Implementation of activities, works and challenges developed in the Computer Science course at the Federal University of Ceara.

 Disciplines seen during the course: